 Make good health a family priority.
 Older adult males should model, and talk about health seeking to help normalize the importance of seeking care when ill or have a health concern instead of perpetuating the idea that a man asking for help is a sign of weakness.
 Talk about health problems and mental health issues that children and adults face in a non-judgmental fashion and as a part of normal conversation.

-What are the top concerns for men’s health?
+What are the top men’s health issues?
 Who is most at risk (age, race, etc)?

 Health concerns vary by age.
 Young adult men are at increased risk for accidents and injury.
 Older adult men have more chronic health issues such as cancer, heart disease, hypertension, diabetes, many of which are preventable or manageable with improved health behaviors, decrease use of alcohol, and smoking cessation.